Constitution of the

 Section 1. (a) The year-end of the Association shall be December 31st of each year.

-(b) The Annual General Meeting of the Association shall be held in the last quarter of the Calendar year, preferably before November 30th … This Meeting will be held at such place designated by the Executive.
+(b) The Annual General Meeting of the Association shall be held within the last four months of the calendar year.
+This Meeting will be held at such place designated by the Executive.

 (c) Written notice of the proposed meeting shall be sent to each member in the September issue of the Club publication.
 A list of nominations for the incoming Board, if such is available, will also be printed in the magazine.
 If not, a call for nominations will be made in the magazine, or at the Annual Meeting.